ig3/srf/README.md

 and media files.
 The database is ~/.local/share/srf/srf.db.
 Media files are in ~/.local/share/srf/media.

+#### Buttons

+##### New Card

+Study a new card, regardless of study time and number of new cards studied.

+##### Templates

+View a list of all templates in the system.
+Click on a template to edit it.

+Each template is linked to a template set and should have a unique name among the templates linked to that template set.
+There are three
+attributes:

+Front: handlebars template code for the front of the card.

+Back: handlebars template code for the back of the card.

+CSS: CSS that will be loaded to the front and back.

+All the fields of the template/fieldset are available.
+For example, if the fieldset includes a field `English` then include this in the template with `{{English}}`.

+The set of fields are defined in the template set definition.

+##### Template Sets

+View a list of all template sets in the system.
+Click on a template set to edit it.

+A template set defines the set of fields that each associated fieldset may have and that the template handlebards code may refer to.

+Each template set has two attributes:

+Name: the name of the template set.

+Fields: JSON data: an array of field names.
+For example `["Field 1", "Field 2"]`.

+##### Field Sets

+View a list of all field sets in the system.
+Click on a field set to edit it.
+Click the New button to add a field set.

+A field set is a collection of field values that populate cards.
+The set of fields is defined in the linked template set.

+Each fieldset must be linked to a Template set.
+The set of fields is defined in the template set.
+If you change the template set after setting field data, the field data will be lost.

+To attach media files, put the cursor into the field value input where the media file is to be attached, then click the Attach button and select the file containing the media data.

 ### Stats Page

 The Stats Page is available from the Home Page by clicking the Stats